 - Set a good example by not crossing mid-block or running to cross the street.
 Where possible, cross at intersections with a pedestrian crossing light or marked crosswalk.
 Avoid shortcuts through parking lots or around parked cars where it’s harder for drivers to see small children.

 - Teach your child to put away electronic gadgets, cell phone and ear buds while walking or cycling so they can scan for approaching vehicles or hear traffic that may be hard to see.

 - If your child will be outside at night or in poor weather, make sure they’re wearing bright clothes and reflective gear.

 - Discourage play around or on railways.
 Only cross railway tracks at designated signals or signs and watch your step.

 - Review the rules of the road with your children (as pedestrians and cyclists).
 Map out your child’s walking (or cycling) route to school ahead of time, so they know exactly where to go on their first day.

-Also, during the month of September, police will be cracking down on distracted driving and enforcing seat belt regulations so make sure you are buckled up and focussed on the most important task at hand – acing the everyday road test.
+Also, during the month of September, police will be cracking down on distracted driving and enforcing seatbelt regulations, so make sure you are buckled up and focused on the most important task at hand – acing the everyday road test.